Brandonlee-2002/cs171_league_analysts_in_training/README.md

 ### Topic: League of Legends champion strength predictions

-### Question: Can we predict how strong champions are based off Patch Notes?
+### Question: Can we predict how strong champions are based off Patch Data?

 League of Legends is a popular MOBA (multiplayer online battle arena) game that has existed since 2010, and still pretty popular.
 The game is usually rebalanced every 2-3 weeks with a list of buffs, nerfs, adjustments, bug fixes, and upcoming skin lines.
 This allows overpowered champions to be made more equal in strength, while allowing undertuned champions to become more playable.
-For this topic, we want to connect patch notes with 2 particular statistics: Champion Win Rate (%) and Champion Pick Rate (%).
-We will apply the buffs, nerfs, and adjustments of said patch notes to the statistics of the previous patch, to see if we can predict the win rate and pick rate of champions in the next patch.
+For this topic, we want to connect patch data with 2 tierlist rankings: Clustered Ranking of S-D, and a discrete numerical ranking (1-171) for each character in a patch.
+We will connect the win rate (%), pick rate(%), and ban rate(%) of each character in a patch to try and create a prediction of which characters are strong and weak.

 ## Data Collection

-Public Patch Notes, Riot Games Developer API
+Public League of Legends Statistics Websites, Riot Games Developer API

-John Paul: Turn Patch Notes into datasets
+John Paul: Grab patch data from LOL match data aggregating data

-Brandon: Go into API and grab champion statistics (JSON)
+Brandon: Go into Riot API and grab champion statistics (JSON)

 ## Model Plans